leafstar/OutcomeBasketball/README.md

 [bayesianModelCheck.R](https://github.com/leafstar/OutcomeBasketball/blob/main/bayesianModelCheck.R) is for model checking, like DIC, PIT, etc.

 [rps_true_prob.R](https://github.com/leafstar/OutcomeBasketball/blob/main/rps_true_prob.R) estimates what is the theoretical best RPS.

+[Bins.R](https://github.com/leafstar/OutcomeBasketball/blob/main/Bins.R) plots the actual win percentage of the home team against the expected win percentage of the home team.

+Note that there are duplicate codes, and this is because we extended the experiments progressively and some helper functions were not defined.